ratnakar-infosec/flaws_challenge_walkthough/flaws.cloud/flaws.cloud.md

 **Vulnerability:** EC2 IMDSv1 was being used which is less secure as it allows reaching the metadata endpoint located at `http://169.254.169.254` with a simple GET request within the instance resulting in SSRF.

-**Solution:** We must ensure that our applications restrict access to 169.254.169.254 or any other local/private and private IPs.
+**Remediation:** We must ensure that our applications restrict access to 169.254.169.254 or any other local/private and private IPs.

 **Recommendation:**
 - Enforce the usage of IMDSv2 and avoid IMDSv1 because IMDSv2 uses a session-oriented method which is least susceptible to SSRF.